longineers/batcher/README.md

         ```bash
         ./gradlew build
         ```
-    *   Then, run the generated JAR file:
+    *   Then, run the generated JAR file.
+You will need to manually load the environment variables first:
         ```bash
-        DB_NAME=batcher DB_USER=batcher DB_PASSWORD=password java -jar build/libs/batcher-0.0.1-SNAPSHOT.jar
+        source .env && java -jar build/libs/batcher-0.0.1-SNAPSHOT.jar
         ```

 ## Triggering the Job

 The batch job can be triggered by sending a POST request to the `/run` endpoint.
+Remember to include your JWT as described in the **Security** section.
 This endpoint optionally accepts a JSON body to filter the import by product categories.

 ### Examples